 CVE-2026-5709: CWE-78 Improper neutralization of special elements used in an OS command ('OS command injection') in AWS Research and Engineering Studio (RES)

 CVE-2026-5709 is a high-severity OS command injection vulnerability in AWS Research and Engineering Studio (RES) versions 2024.
 10 through 2025.
 12. 01.
 It arises from unsanitized input in the FileBrowser API, allowing a remote authenticated user to execute arbitrary commands on the cluster-manager EC2 instance.
 AWS has released a fix in RES version 2026.
 03 and provides a mitigation patch for existing environments.
-This vulnerability requires authenticated access and does not involve user interaction.
-No known exploits in the wild have been reported.
-AWS manages remediation for this cloud-hosted service.
+This vulnerability requires authenticated access and does not have known exploits in the wild at this time.

 AI Analysis